Glossary of cancer terms

 Myelodysplasia: This refers to a group of disorders where the bone marrow does not function normally.
 Some myelodysplastic disorders can lead to the development of leukaemia.

-Myelosupression: This term refers to the effect that some cancer treatments, such as chemotherapy have on the bone marrow.
+Myelosuppression: This term refers to the effect that some cancer treatments, such as chemotherapy, have on the bone marrow.

-Screening Programme: The NCSS is currently preparing for the introduction of a colorectal cancer screening programme.
+NCSS - National Cancer Screening Service: The service encompasses the national breast screening programme (Breast Check) and the national cervical screening programme (CervicalCheck).
+The NCSS is currently preparing for the introduction of a colorectal cancer screening programme.

 Neoadjuvant chemotherapy: This is chemotherapy given before surgery to reduce a large tumour so that it is more surgically manageable.